 The nurse has experience in a wide range of medical, emotional and psychological conditions and can offer advice and support during your time at Cambridge.
 She liaises with other support services and with the medical practices with which students register.
 You are encouraged to visit her if you feel unwell, sustain an injury, or have a problem you want to discuss in confidence.

 Registering with a doctor.
-All new students are strongly advised to register with a Cambridge doctor during their first week of residence, and you need to confirm this with the College Nurse.
+All new students must register with a Cambridge doctor during their first week of residence, and you need to confirm this with the College Nurse.
 A list of local practices will be posted on the Tutorial notice board.
 For UK students, it is important to bring your National Health Service card (which may be kept by your parents) with you.
-Vicky can give you advice on the registration process if you need it.
+Susie can give you advice on the registration process if you need it.

 Student Health Questionnaire.
 All new students should return their completed Student Health Questionnaire to the College Nurse before coming up to Cambridge.
 All current students should notify the nurse and the Tutorial Office of any serious or recurrent illness they have had in the past or during a vacation.